Jiancitan/Face-Recognition-and-Tracking-in-Video-Using-Support-Vector-Machine/README.md

 # Face-Recognition-and-Tracking-in-Video-Using-Support-Vector-Machine

-o	Description: This project involves developing a comprehensive face detection and recognition system.
-The system utilizes various machine learning techniques and tools to achieve accurate and efficient face detection, recognition, and tracking.

-o	Skills Used: Machine learning, SVM classification, real-time video processing, Mediapipe Face Mesh, feature engineering, model training.

-o	Results: Successfully implemented a robust face detection and recognition system with high accuracy, capable of real-time face tracking and recognition.
+Description: This repository contains the code, data, report, and presentation for the Face Recognition and Tracking in Video project using Support Vector Machine (SVM).
+The project aims to develop a comprehensive system for face detection, recognition, and tracking in videos.

+Contents:

+o	Face_Code: Contains all the source code used for the project, including scripts for face detection, recognition, tracking, and SVM classification.

+o	Face_Data: Includes the datasets used for training and testing the models.
+Ensure that any sensitive or proprietary data is handled appropriately.

+o	Face_Report: A detailed report documenting the project's objectives, methodology, results, and conclusions.

+o	Face_Presentation: A presentation summarizing the project's key points, findings, and outcomes, suitable for sharing with stakeholders or during project reviews